Differential Privacy for Government Agencies -- Are We There Yet?: Data availability and access

 \subsection{Data collected at government agencies}

-While large scale administrative data and other massive data sources such as satellite images or mobile phone data are being exploited more extensively in recent years, most of the collected information at government agencies is still based on surveys.
-Most of these surveys comprise less than 100,000 records and often collect very detailed information on every unit included in the database, making most records unique in terms of their value combinations across the variables.
-At the same time, interest in the data degrades at a much lower rate.
-The fact that the U.S. Census Bureau takes the effort of making Census data publicly available 72 years after the initial data collection indicates that there is still interest in these data even more than 70 years after they were collected.
-However, this implies that the privacy budget, that is, the level of $\varepsilon$ spent for all information that is released, needs to protect the data over all these years.
+While large-scale administrative data and other massive data sources such as satellite images or cell phone data have been exploited more extensively in recent years, most of the information collected at government agencies is still based on surveys.
+Most of these surveys comprise fewer than 100,000 records and often collect very detailed information on every unit included in the database.
+Thus, compared to previous deployments of DP, databases at government agencies will typically contain fewer cases but more information, making the release of accurate privacy-protected results more challenging \citep{reiter2019}.

+At the same time, the data will remain relevant over many years.
+The fact that the U.S. Census Bureau is required by law to make census data publicly available 72 years after the initial data collection indicates that there is still interest in these data even more than 70 years after they were collected.
+In fact, \citet{IPUMS2021} lists more than 150 articles and books that used data from the 1940 Decennial Census since its public release in 2012.
+However, this implies that the privacy budget, that is, the level of $\varepsilon$ spent for all information that is released, needs to protect the data for all of these years.